trailofbits/cargo-unmaintained/README.md

 We reserve the right to change the following and to consider such changes non-breaking:

 - what data is stored in the cache, as well as how that data is stored
-- the output produced the experimental `--json` option
+- the output produced by the experimental `--json` option

 ## License